jitsi/jitsi-meet/ios/README.md

 #### delegate

-Property for getting / setting the `JitsiMeetViewDelegate` on `JitsiMeetView`.
+Property to get/set the `JitsiMeetViewDelegate` on `JitsiMeetView`.

 #### defaultURL

-Property for getting / setting the base default URL.
-The default URL is used for joining a conference when a non-full URL is given.
-If not set (or nil), the builtin default (in JavaScript) is used: https://meet.jit.si.
+Property to get/set the default base URL used to join a conference when a partial URL (e.g. a room name only) is specified to `loadURLString:`/`loadURLObject:`.
+If not set or if set to `nil`, the default built in JavaScript is used: https://meet.jit.si.

 NOTE: Must be set before `loadURL:`/`loadURLString:` for it to take effect.

 #### welcomePageEnabled

-Property for getting / setting whether the Welcome page is enabled.
-If NO, a black empty view will be rendered when not in a conference.
-Defaults to NO.
+Property to get/set whether the Welcome page is enabled.
+If `NO`, a black empty view will be rendered when not in a conference.
+Defaults to `NO`.

 NOTE: Must be set before `loadURL:`/`loadURLString:` for it to take effect.